Goldman Sachs wins role stabilizing early trade in Alibaba IPO: source

-(Reuters) - Goldman Sachs Group Inc will be the bank in charge of overseeing early share trading in China’s Alibaba Group Holding Ltd’s initial public offering, according to a source.
+(Reuters) - Goldman Sachs Group Inc (GS.N) will be the bank in charge of overseeing early share trading in China’s Alibaba Group Holding Ltd’s IPO-BABA.N initial public offering, according to a source.

 Other banks working on the e-commerce company’s IPO were eager for the role, also known as the stabilization agent, because of the status and the potential of additional fees associated with it, the source said.